dev-tips/dev-tips/README.md

 ## Issues with `npm install`

 **The warnings are normal!** Because of the way how [spritesmith](https://github.com/Ensighten/spritesmith) (one of our dependencies that conveniently generates sprites) works, you will most certainly encounter some warnings when you run `npm install`.
 This is due to the fact, that `spritesmith` has several *optional* dependencies itself, which may fail.
 Nonetheless `npm` will continue to install everything else.
-This is also explained in spritesmith`s [README](https://github.com/Ensighten/spritesmith/blob/master/README.md), albeit very short.
+This is also explained in spritesmith’s [README](https://github.com/Ensighten/spritesmith/blob/master/README.md#installation), albeit very short.

 ## Contributing